Chuck Connors: Personal life

 Leonid Brezhnev, the leader of the Soviet Union, met Connors when Brezhnev arrived on Air Force One at El Toro Marine Corps Air Station with President Richard Nixon in June 1973.
 Brezhnev noticed Connors in the group on the tarmac waiting to receive the President and him.
 Brezhnev shook Connors' hand and then wrapped his arms around him, and leapt into Connors' arms to be lifted up by the hulking American actor.
 The crowd laughed and clapped at the spectacle.
 Later, at a party given by Nixon at the Western White House in San Clemente, California, Connors presented Brezhnev with a pair of Colt Single Action Army "Six-Shooters" (revolvers), which Brezhnev liked greatly.

 Few American television programs were permitted to be broadcast in the Soviet Union at that time; The Rifleman was an exception, because it happened to be Brezhnev's favorite show.
 Connors and Brezhnev got along so well that Connors accepted an invitation to visit the Soviet leader in Moscow in December 1973.
 After Brezhnev's death in 1982, Connors expressed an interest in returning to the Soviet Union for the General Secretary's funeral, but the U.S. government would not allow Connors to be part of the official delegation.

 On July 18, 1984, Connors was awarded a star on the Hollywood Walk of Fame (star location at 6838 Hollywood Blvd).
 Over 200 close friends attended, including his family and actor Johnny Crawford.

 Charity

 Connors hosted the annual Chuck Connors Charitable Invitational Golf Tournament, through the Chuck Connors Charitable Foundation, at the Canyon Country Club in Palm Springs, California.
 Proceeds went directly to the Angel View Crippled Children's Foundation and over $400,000 were raised.

 Death

-Connors died of lung cancer on November 10, 1992, at Cedars-Sinai Medical Center in Los Angeles.
+Connors died of lung cancer and pneumonia on November 10, 1992, at Cedars-Sinai Medical Center in Los Angeles.
 He is buried at San Fernando Mission Cemetery.